bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     console.log('arr3: ', arr3); // arr3:  [ 1, 2, 'three', 4, 'five' ]
     console.log('arr4: ', arr4); // arr4:  [ [ 1, 2, 3, 4, 5 ] ]

+## Array indexOf methods

+    console.log([10, 20, 30, 40, 50].indexOf(30));  // 2
+---
+    console.log([{ name: 'Pam'}, { name: 'Kent'}].indexOf({ name: 'Kent'})); //-1

+    // means the 'Kent' object is not found in our array at all.
+    This is because 2 objects are never the same in javascript.
+    Also in javascript, objects are passed by reference and not by their value.
+    Although the 'Kent' objects look identical (same properties and key values), they are actually not because they are two separate and different objects and have no connection with each other.
+Therefore, this one the indexOf method in this example returns -1.
+---
+    console.log('hello world'.indexOf('o')); // 4

+    // This indexOf method is actually not an index array method, but instead an indexOf string method.
+    Both arrays and strings have an indexOf method that will tell you where the element you are searching for is located.
+In this example the first 'o' in our string is at index 4.
+---
+    console.log([[1], [2], [3], [4]].indexOf([2])); // -1

+    // In this example, we have an array of nested arrays.
+Each array has a single number in it.
+We are looking for inindex of an array that only has the number 2 in it.
+We get the index of -1 because 2 different arrays are never the same in javascript.
+Arrays, like objects are passed by reference too.
+So, in this example the two arrays being compared will never be equal.
+Therefore, the indexOf method will not find the element it is looking for and returns -1 to signify that the element is not present in the array.

+    // ** two different arrays and two different objects are never equivelant. but if we set a variable to const myArray = [5];

+    // then we add myArray to the end of the array in the previous example.
+This should return to us the correct index 4 because now we are referencing the same array in both locations. console.log([[1], [2], [3], [4], myArray].indexOf(myArray)); // 4

+    //const anotherArray = [myArray];

+    //console.log([[1], [2], [3], [4], myArray].indexOf(anotherArray)); // 4
+    // 4
+    // because anotherArray and myArray are referencing the same exact piece of data.

+    // ** two different objects will never be equal, but if two different variables are referencing the same undelying objects, then they are equal.

+    const myArray = [5];
+    const anotherArray = myArray;

+    console.log([10, 20, 30, 40, 50].indexOf(30));
+    console.log([{ name: 'Pam' }, { name: 'Kent' }].indexOf({ name: 'Kent' }));
+    console.log('hello world'.indexOf('o'));
+    console.log([[1], [2], [3], [4], myArray].indexOf(anotherArray));

 ## Data Types

 ### Question: What is logged out for each console.log statement ?